nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/gs.rst

 Follow the instructions in the :ref:`gs_programming` page to build and flash applications.

 .. note::
-   To flash and debug applications on the nRF7002 DK you must use the nRF Command Line Tools version 10.12.0 or above.
+   To flash and debug applications on the nRF7002 DK, you must use the `nRF Command Line Tools`_ version 10.12.0 or above.
-   For further information on how to install the nRF Command Line Tools, see :ref:`gs_updating`.

 Debugging
 =========

-See the :ref:`gs_testing` page for information about debugging.
+See the :ref:`testing` page for information about debugging.

 Testing the LEDs and buttons in the nRF7002 DK